 - Small Business Valuation Multiples

-Do you have any questions about how to value a company?
-Leave a comment below and we’ll be happy to help!
+Do you have any questions about valuing a business?
+Leave a comment below, and we’ll be happy to help!

 Closing Note

-Using the best valuation formula to determine your biggest asset’s worth, as well as the decision to exit business ownership, is a significant life event.
+Using the best valuation formula to determine the worth of your biggest asset, as well as the decision to exit business ownership, is a significant life event.
 There could be plenty of emotions involved.

-When you collaborate with a business brokerage firm in California, it will provide all the solutions and insights toward getting the most out of the business sale.
+When you collaborate with a business brokerage firm in California, it will provide all the solutions and insights to help you get the most out of the business sale.

 There are only a few ways to sell and value a business quickly in California, and an experienced business broker like Andrew Rogerson can guide you through the best strategy.

 It is currently the perfect storm to value and sell your business in California.
-With the great resignation that started during the pandemic and the trend to continue till 2023, there are no shortages of experienced and well-financed buyers looking for the next opportunity to grab.
+With the Great Resignation that began during the pandemic and is expected to continue through 2023, there is no shortage of experienced and well-financed buyers looking for the next opportunity to seize.

-With a certified business intermediary at your side, we feel confident that you will sell your business in California quickly and at the highest price.
+With a Certified Business Intermediary by your side, we are confident that you will sell your business in California quickly and at the highest possible price.

-Andrew Rogerson is a certified business broker based in Sacramento, California.
-Call Toll-Free at (844) 414-9700 or email him at support@rogersonbusinessservices.com services the whole state of California.
+Andrew Rogerson is a Certified Business Broker based in Sacramento, California, who services the whole state of California.

-Go to the next article: Part of business valuation to answer What’s my business worth series ->
+Go to the following article to answer the What’s my business worth series ->